peidong-hu/webhookd/README.md

 This repo contains a program called 'listen' which will read the same configuration file as 'webhookd' (because it uses the same credentials and options for the message queue) and act as a consumer on the other side of the message queue.
 You can build it with `make listen` or `go build listen`.
 It may also serve as an example on how to implement a consumer for the message queue in Go.

 Additionally, 'webhookd' has an integrated basic web hook for testing.
-It can be enabled on the command-line and accepts web hooks of the `x/www-url-form-encoded` type with a JSON payload.
-An example for this can be found in the `test/test-webhook.sh` script.
+It can be enabled via the config option `demo` (see `webhookd.sample.json`).
+An example for this can be found in the `test/demo-webhook.sh` script.

 ## License
 This software is licensed under the Expat (MIT) License.
 Check the `LICENSE` file.